josephtule/reaction-wheel-pendulum/README.md

 $$ = I_{p}\ddot{\phi}$$

 This gives us the equations of motion for the system.
 Here we can determine if we want to include $\ddot{\theta}$ as a state variable or as an input.
-To decrease the system order, we will use it as an input which will give is a state vector in $\mathbb{R}^2$.
+In this case, we will be using a sensor to measure the RPM of the motor and using voltage or whichever electrical variable that will be used to control the RPM of the motor.
+This gives us a state vector that has three elements: $\phi$, $\dot{\phi}$, and $\dot{theta}$.

 One last consideration is the friction about the rotation point, this can be added on as follows